-In the introductory text of the Dialectics of Isolation catalogue, Mendieta unequivocally states that feminism in the United States was "basically a white middle class movement" that, to put it kindly, "failed to remember" Third World women.
+In the introductory text of the Dialectics of Isolation catalogue, after Mendieta unequivocally states that feminism in the United States was "basically a white middle class movement" that, to put it kindly, "failed to remember" Third World women.
 In doing so, Mendieta does something remarkable-she turns away from the white gaze.
-She and the other curators were not asking in any way for inclusion but insisting on a dialectical method for articulating a politics that would necessitate isolation from some but affiliation with others.5 "This exhibition," writes Mendieta "points not necessarily to the injustice or incapacity of a society that has not been willing to include us, but more towards a personal will to continue being 'other."
-The exhibition points to a third way.6
+She and the other curators were not asking in any way for inclusion but insisting on a dialectical method for articulating a politics that would necessitate isolation from some but affiliation with others.5 "This exhibition," writes Mendieta "points not necessarily to the injustice or incapacity of a society that has not been willing to include us, but more towards a personal will to continue being 'other.'"
+The exhibition points to a third way.
 In the 1970s through the 80s "Third World" meant many things.
 The term emerged in the wake of World War II, out of the Afro-Asian Bandung Conference.
 It denoted a geographic territory as well as a temporality of capitalist development, in which the Third World was belated, in a teleological development narrative led by the "First World."
-In the United States, it was used as a term to describe non-whites, akin to the term "Black" in Britain which was, in the 1970s and 80s, an identity which then referred broadly to postcolonial migrants.
-According to Mendieta, in the introduction to the Exhibtion Dialectics of Isolation, the artists in the show shared the concerns of the Non-aligned nations, by which she meant the movement
+In the United States, it was used as a term to describe nonwhites, akin to the term "Black" in Britain which was, in the 1970s and 80s, an identity which then referred broadly to postcolonial migrants.
+According to Ana Mendieta, in the introduction to the exhibition Dialectics of Isolation: An Exhibition of Third World Women Artists of the United States (1980), the artists in the show shared the concerns of the Non-aligned nations,